jchowdhury82/emojify_in_prod/README.md

-# Emojify
+# Emojify - from Jupyter Notebook to Docker Container

-This project uses NLP with LSTM to propose an emoji for a given input sentence.
+A sample production implementation of an emojify api based on a NLP model using RNN (LSTM).
-Idea and architecture is taken from the labs of the coursera specialization course "Deep Learning" by Prof Andrew Ng.
+Idea and architecture of the model is taken from the labs of the coursera specialization course "Deep Learning" by Prof Andrew Ng.

-## Getting Started

-The following are the details of the files :
+The model was initially built,trained and tested on a Jupyter Notebook.
+This project was meant to put the model to production as an API.

-### Emojification
+### Emojification - what it is?

+Emojification is attaching an emoji to a sentence that is entered by the user.

-The following emojis are used:
+The following emojis are used for our project for basic emojification:
     Heart
     Baseball
     Smile